« World Without End »

 « Ah Poor Jesus »

-A new art project finished and installed in our sanctuary for Lent.
+A recent art project finished and installed in our sanctuary for Lent in 2024.
 AH POOR JESUS is comprised of twelve 16 x 20 inch panels affixed together.
 Each panel is based on an historical depiction of Christ — from the 12th to the 20th century.
 Each panel is also inscribed with a text from the Christian Scriptures.

 Eight of the texts are from the Psalms, three from Isaiah and one from the Gospel of Luke.
 There are multiple instances in the Gospels and in Paul where the writer places the words of the Psalmist into the mouth of Jesus.
 Descriptors of the Suffering Servant were also applied to Jesus in his suffering.
 This was part of the understanding of the early Christians that Jesus was the fulfillment of traditional messianic expectations.